tmedwards/sugarcube-2/docs/api/api-config.md

 Indicates whether SugarCube is running in test mode, which enables debug views.
 See [`Test Mode`](#guide-test-mode) for more information.

-**NOTE:** This property is automatically set based on whether you're using a testing mode in a Twine compiler—i.e. *Test* mode in Twine&nbsp;2, *Test Play From Here* in Twine&nbsp;1, or the test mode options (`-t, --test`) in Tweego.
+**NOTE:** This property is automatically set based on whether you're using a testing mode in a Twine compiler—i.e., *Test* mode in Twine&nbsp;2, *Test Play From Here* in Twine&nbsp;1, or the test mode options (`-t, --test`) in Tweego.
 You may, however, forcibly enable it if you need to for some reason—e.g., if you're using another compiler, which doesn't offer a way to enable test mode.

 #### Since: